 TurningTechnologies does offer software that runs on iPhones, Blackberries, and any laptop or mobile phone with a web browser.
 You are welcome to let some or all of your students use this, but we haven't fully adopted it yet because of some concerns, including:

-- Not all mobile phone carriers provide strong signal coverage in some Penn classrooms
+- Most, but not all, mobile phone carriers provide strong signal coverage in some Penn classrooms

 - AirPennNet may not have enough wireless 'leases' in some buildings to allow every student in a large lecture hall to connect at the same time.